 - a.
 Reviewed the revised TOR of AC for recommendation to the Board for approval; - b.
-Reviewed the EA Policy and Related Party Transactions Policy and Procedures for recommendation to the Board for approval; and - c.
-Reviewed the First Interim Single-Tier Tax Exempt Dividend proposal for recommendation to the Board for approval.
+Reviewed the EA Policy and Related Party Transactions Policy and Procedures for recommendation to the Board for approval; and - Reviewed the First Interim Single-Tier Tax Exempt Dividend proposal for recommendation to the Board for approval. - d.
+Reviewed the Statement on Risk Management and Internal Control, ARMC Report and Corporate Governance Overview Statement prior to recommendation for Board's approval for inclusion into the Annual Report.